Shōwajima Station: History

-The station opened as an unstaffed station on 7 February 1985 beside Shōwajima Depot, initially for use by depot staff and workers in nearby factories around the area.
-From 19 June 1992, all Local trains began stopping at Shōwajima Station, and the station became fully staffed from 28 September 2000.
-The passing loops at the station were brought into use from 18 March 2007, allowing non-stop Haneda Express services to pass here.
+The station opened on 7 February 1985 as a part-time, unstaffed stop beside the monorail’s Shōwajima maintenance depot, serving depot employees and workers at nearby factories.
+On 19 June 1992, all Local trains began stopping at Shōwajima Station, and the station became fully staffed on 28 September 2000.

+By the 2000s, the gradual addition of stations along the monorail line had greatly increased the travel time between Hamamatsuchō and Haneda.
+In response, Shōwajima was rebuilt in 2007 as a four-track station with a passing loop, enabling express services to overtake local trains and restoring faster end‑to‑end travel times.

 Passenger statistics

 In fiscal 2011, the station was used by an average of 4,411 passengers daily.